bullhorn/rest-api-docs/source/includes/entityref/paybill/_placementratecardlinegroup.md

-# Pay and Bill - PlacementRateCardVersion
+# Pay and Bill - PlacementRateCardLineGroup

-Represents a placement rate card version.
+An Entity representing a group of rates on a Placement

-CRUD Access - CREATE, READ, UPDATE, DELETE.
+CRUD Access - READ, DELETE

+Entitlements - Based on PlacementRateCardVersion entitlements

 <table>
     <colgroup>